typedb-osi/docs/index.md

 ### Resources
 #### Schema Gists
+Coming soon...

 #### Domain Datasets

-* Lorem ipsum
-* Lorem ipsum
+Coming soon...

 #### Query examples
+Coming soon...

 #### Skills Academy Series
+TypeDB Academy sessions will be scheduled on a regular basis for the community.
+The sessions are:
 * Getting Started with TypeDB and TypeQL
 * TypeQL Basics
 * Modelling Domains Expressively
 * Machine Reasoning with Rules
 * Working with Data in TypeDB

-TypeDB OSI Ecosystem technologies can also take advantage of early and/or pre-releases of TypeDB in order to understand implications and impact to a maintainers project.
-Additionally, the internal TypeDB team will be able to better understand the impact of new releases by testing with existing TypeDB Ecosystem projects.
+### Ecosystem Roadmap
+The TypeDB Ecosystem will also address open problems and project opportunities that would enhance or support the efforts of the larger community - whether that is exploring a new language api for an emerging programming language, or getting a head start on an IDE plug-in, we will work with the community to maintain an active list of open problems and opportunities.

+#### Submit a new project idea

+Submissions for new project ideas can be made via _________.
+These ideas will be reviewed during the monthly TypeDB OSI meeting and submittors of ideas selected for development will be notified via email.
+There is no obligation to own/ maintain development of submitted ideas, however, ideas submitted with interested developer/maintainer, will be prioritised.

+#### Submit an idea for an existing project

+Submissions for feature requests, ideas for improvement, etc., for existing projects can be made directly via the projects github repo - submit an "feature request" issue with as much detail as possible, adhering to the template provided.

+For further details see TypeDB Incubator: Contribution Guidelines

 ## TypeDB OSI Incubator

 Nurture TypeDB open source projects to a state of  maturity.
-Providing the community with production-ready,  high-standard of quality, independent, tools to aid in and accelerate their development.
+Providing the community with production-ready,  high-standard of quality, independent tools to aid in, and accelerate their development.

-As the TypeDB OSI is intended to provide a platform for innovation and acceleration of development in open-source technologies, participating projects in the TypeDB OSI Incubator will have access to a host of benefits.
-These are meant to provide more formal guidelines and a support structure not easily obtained as an independent project outside the TypeDB OSI.

 ### Benefits for maintainers and project owners